 A DEBUG setting of "On" disables any button module plugged into the MOD jack on the underside of the deskphone.

-1. When you select DEBUG from the Admin Procedures Screen, the following text displays:
+- 1. Use the Craft password to gain access to the Admin Procedures screen. - 2.
+When you select DEBUG from the Admin Procedures screen, the following text displays: